 Researcher at the University of Basel, at the Swiss Tropical and Public Health Institute and a neurorehabilitation clinic (Switzerland)

-Director of Equine Programs at Institute for Human-Animal Connection
+Professor of University of Denver / Director of Institute for Human-Animal Connection

 Research fellow in Sociology (CNRS – UMR Triangle – University of Lyon – France)